Menu

 Sitting room

-two sofas, armchair, TV,woodburner, stairs leading upstairs to the bedrooms, two steps up to:
+two sofas, armchair, TV,woodburner, stairs leading upstairs to the bedrooms, two steps up into:

 Kitchen/dining room